rochekollie/blog/posts/string_along_with_javascript_strings.md

 Using single quotes `' '` or double quotes `" "`,
 or backticks `` ` ` `` to create a string primitive is a matter of preference.
 However, there are some use cases where one method may be preferred over the other.
-Let's look at some use cases where one method may be preferred over the other.
+Let's look at some use cases.

 ### Single Quotes (`' '`)

-Single quotes are the most common way to create strings in JavaScript.
+Using single quotes is the most common way to create strings in JavaScript.
-They are used to create strings that are short and readable.
+It is used to create strings that are short and readable.
 Single quotes are also used to create strings that contain double quotes.
 For example, the following code snippet